Robyn Hitchcock at Lawrence Arts Center, Lawrence, KS (2026-06-26)

 UK-raised, Nashville-based singer, songwriter, and musical troubadour Robyn Hitchcock is still known as a lyrical surrealist and whose folk-based sound has moved from post-punk, to psychedelic, to alt-rock, to jangle pop and more, making him still hard to clearly define, as he seems to enjoy.

-As part of the Free State Festival, the prolific Hitchcock made a stop downtown at the Lawrence Arts Center, in support of his upcoming album, The Confuser (out July 24 via Tiny Ghost Records) and also has a new book, Stranded in the Future, a second semi-fictionalized memoir that covers 1968 to 1978 and including the formation of The Soft Boys.
+As part of the Free State Festival, the prolific Hitchcock made a stop downtown at the Lawrence Arts Center, in support of his upcoming album, The Confuser (out July 24 via Tiny Ghost Records) and also has a new book, Stranded in the Future, a second semi-fictionalized memoir that covers 1968 to 1978, including the formation of The Soft Boys.

 The evening got underway with a conversational interview with Hitchcock, but just after he took his seat, a call of “Is there a doctor in the house!?” came from near the top seats as an older man seemed to be slightly convulsing.
 A few tense moments later, all seemed ok and Hitchcock resumed by beginning with reading a passage from his first book, 1967: How I Got There and Why I Never Left, which described attending one of Brian Eno’s nearby art school “happenings” of the day and its effect on him.